francescovogelezang/DGA/chapter4.md

 ### Article 15 Register of recognised data altruism organisations

-(1) Each competent authority designated pursuant to Article 20 shall keep a register of recognised data altruism organisations.
+(1) Each competent authority designated pursuant to Article 20 shall keep a public register of recognised data altruism organisations.

-(2) The Commission shall maintain a Union register of recognised data altruism organisations.
+(2) The Commission shall maintain a public and regularly updated Union register of recognised data altruism organisations.

-(3) An entity registered in the register in accordance with Article 16 may refer to itself as a ‘data altruism organisation recognised in the Union’ in its written and spoken communication.
+(3) Only an entity registered in the register in accordance with Article 16 may refer to itself as a ‘data altruism organisation recognised in the Union’ in its written and spoken communication.
+The entity shall use a EU dedicated logo or QR code linking to the European register of recognised data altruism organisations, both online and offline.
+The logo shall have the objective of providing a coherent visual identity to European Union data altruism organisations and contribute to increase trust for data subjects and legal entities.
+The logo must be created and displayed with rules established in a separate implementing act in accordance with the procedure referred to in Article 29.

 ### Article 16 General requirements for registration

-In order to qualify for registration, the data altruism organisation shall:
+(1) In order to qualify for registration, the data altruism organisation shall:

 (a) be a legal entity constituted to meet objectives of general interest;

-(b) operate on a not-for-profit basis and be independent from any entity that operates on a for-profit basis;
+(b) operate on a not-for-profit basis and be legally and structurally independent from any entity that operates on a for-profit basis;

-(c) perform the activities related to data altruism take place through a legally independent structure, separate from other activities it has undertaken.
+(c) perform the activities related to data altruism through a legally independent structure, separate from other activities it has undertaken, including for-profit activities.

 ### Article 17 Registration